scality/metalk8s/docs/installation/expansion.rst

 .. _quickstart-expansion-cli:

-Adding a node from the command-line
+Adding a Node from the Command-line
 -----------------------------------
 .. warning::

   Adding a node from command-line may require more advanced knowledge.
 .. _quickstart-expansion-manifest:

-Creating a manifest
+Creating a Manifest
 ^^^^^^^^^^^^^^^^^^^
 Adding a node requires the creation of a :term:`manifest <Node manifest>` file, following the template below: